Distinct Signatures of the Nature of Phase Transition in Binary Neutron Star Mergers: Analysis of Heavy Mass Merger

-In Fig.~\ref{fig:1.36_psd}, we found that the $f^h_2$ frequency increases with the increase of $\Delta p$, as discussed in \cref{1.34}.
-In contrast to Fig.~\ref{fig:1.34_psd}, we do not observe two separate $f^q_2$ peaks in this case.
-Instead, there is only one $f^q_2$ peak associated with the post-merger remnant.
-This peak frequency decreases with an increase in $\Delta p$ in the EoS, in consistency with the low mass merger scenario.
-For the case of EoS-$\Delta p_{0.0}$, the remnant does not remain in HMHS phase long enough to show a dominant peak in $f^q_2$ frequency regime.\\

-In Fig.~\ref{fig:1.36_evolution} (bottom panel), we report the ejecta mass from the system.
-In contrast to \cref{1.34}, lower values of $\Delta p$ in the EoS have led to higher values of $M_\mathrm{ej}$.
-However, post-merger remnant prompt collapsing into BH has a different dynamical evolution affecting the mass ejecta.
-Since the remnant for $\Delta p_{0.0}$ did not collapse into BH, the comparison about matter ejecta may not be as trivial as the plot suggests.
+All the EoSs share identical values of $(K,\gamma)$ for the polytrope defining the hadronic part.
+However, the onset of PT in density increases with the decrease in $\Delta p$, after which the matter description changes.
+Hence, the mergers with lower $\Delta p$ experience a stiffer hadronic EoS before PT.
+In contrast, remnants with higher $\Delta p$ have already entered the mixed-phase part (or even the quark part).
+This results in the difference in post-merger dynamics (and hence different $f_2^h$ peaks) even for the phase where the remnant is in the HMNS state.

-\subsection{Analysis of Heavy Mass Merger}
+\section{Analysis of Heavy Mass Merger}

-Fig.~\ref{fig:1.38_evolution} monitors the evolution of the post-merger remnant from the heavy mass merger.
-We observe the post-merger remnant from EoS-$\Delta p_{0.04}$ collapses at 6.4~ms, which is the fastest among all three EoSs in comparison.
-The $\rho_\mathrm{max}$ in the remnant enters the mixed phase regime and oscillates there for a brief amount of time, as also observed in \cref{1.36}.
-Before reaching the pure quark matter, one of the bounces in the mixed phase regime triggers the remnant to enter the exponential growth resulting in core-collapse into BH.
+Figure~\ref{fig:1.38_evolution} monitors the evolution of the heavy equal mass merger ($2.78~M_\odot$).
+Unlike intermediate-mass mergers, all the remnants collapse to BH.
+We observe the post-merger remnant from EoS-$\Delta p_{0.04}$ collapses the fastest among all three EoSs in comparison.
+The $\rho_\mathrm{max}$ in the remnant enters the mixed phase regime and oscillates there for a brief amount of time.
+Before reaching the pure QM, one of the bounces in the mixed phase regime triggers the remnant to enter exponential growth in $\rho_\mathrm{max}$, resulting in collapse into BH.
 Hence, the $\rho_\mathrm{max}$ spends a very short time in the pure quark regime.
-It can also be explained from the fact that the remnant has lost a lot of energy (and hence, angular momentum) through GW, when $\rho_\mathrm{max}$ was evolving through mixed-phase.
-It can be observed that the post-merger GW shows the largest oscillation amplitudes in the time span $3-7~\mathrm{ms}$ with respect to other EoSs.
+It can also be explained by the fact that the remnant had lost a lot of energy (and hence, angular momentum) through GW when $\rho_\mathrm{max}$ was evolving through mixed-phase.
+It can be observed that the post-merger GW shows the largest oscillation amplitudes in the time span $3$--$7~\mathrm{ms}$ with respect to other EoSs.